s-macke/AdventureAI/README.md

 # Benchmark

-The code is able to call different backends.
-Hence we can run benchmarks on different games.
+A qualitative analysis of the LLMs' performance is insightful, but can we develop a benchmark out of it?
+The code can call different backends and run different games, which is a good start.

+We need a way to measure the models' progress within a finite number of steps.
+This is precisely what the benchmark does.
+We plot the progress as a function of the number of steps performed so far.

-To reduce costs I have chosen a very simple prompt.
+For this benchmark, I have chosen a very simple prompt that does not require a specific output format or any Chain of Thought technique:

 ```
 You act as a player of an interactive text adventure.
 The goal is to win the game.